bkarich/kb-chat-desktop/README.md

-To run multiple instances of the desktop app for different accounts, you can launch the executable with the `--profile` argument followed by a unique identifier, e.g `element-desktop --profile Work` for it to run a separate profile and not interfere with the default one.
+To run multiple instances of the desktop app for different accounts, you can launch the executable with the `--profile` argument followed by a unique identifier, e.g `kb-chat-desktop --profile Work` for it to run a separate profile and not interfere with the default one.

 Alternatively, a custom location for the profile data can be specified using the